- codeine phosphate

-Do not take Ultramol Soluble and tell your doctor if:
+Do not take Ultramol Soluble and tell your doctor or pharmacist if:

 Do not take Ultramol Soluble if any of the above applies to you.
 If you are not sure, talk to your doctor or pharmacist before taking Ultramol Soluble.

-Take special care and check with your doctor before taking Ultramol Soluble if:
+Take special care and check with your doctor or pharmacist before taking Ultramol Soluble if:

 Codeine is transformed to morphine in the liver by an enzyme.
 Morphine is the substance that produces pain relief.
 Some people have a variation of this enzyme and this can affect people in different ways.
 In some people, morphine is not produced or produced in very small quantities, and it will not provide enough pain relief.
 Other people are more likely to get serious side effects because a very high amount of morphine is produced.
 If you notice any of the following side effects, you must stop taking this medicine and seek immediate medical advice: slow or shallow breathing, confusion, sleepiness, small pupils, feeling or being sick, constipation, lack of appetite.

 Ultramol should not be used for pain relief in children and adolescents after removal of their tonsils or adenoids due to Obstructive Sleep Apnoea Syndrome.